polyphony-chat/symfonia/README.md

 DATABASE_NAME=[Your Postgres database name]
 ```

+4. Install the sqlx CLI with `cargo install sqlx-cli`
+5. Run `cargo sqlx migrate run` from within the project directory to run the migrations
-4. Run the project with `cargo run`.
+6. Run the project with `cargo run`.

 ### Docker